vietanhkvh/IT-BOOKS/README.md

-# The clean code
+# "Clean code"
 ---

 ## What is this?

 This is multi-week study plan and develop this repository for reading The "Clean code" book and taking note the important things which everyone should remember about it.
 About the book, it is a usefull and reading easy for everyone.
-The author write it by telling story, so it isn't academic.
+The author write it by telling story way, so it isn't academic.

 My main goal was coding better and sharing what I leart from the book after reading.
 When I wrote this respositrosi, I was a student in three years and hoped boosting my code level.